 Secondary asbestos exposure, a serious concern for the family members of Owens Corning workers

 By now, the majority of people acknowledge asbestos as a human carcinogen which must be avoided at any cost.
-Exposure is responsible for terrible lung disease such as pulmonary fibrosis and mesothelioma, as well as for a wide range of various cancers.
+Exposure is responsible for terrible lung diseases such as pulmonary fibrosis and mesothelioma, as well as for a wide range of various cancers.
 Nevertheless, only asbestos exposure which occurs in the workplace is generally believed to be problematic, which, unfortunately, could not be further from the truth.
 Asbestos exposure implies a serious health threat regardless of the circumstances under which it takes place.
 Therefore, secondary exposure, which was extremely common during the heyday of asbestos, is just as dangerous as direct exposure.

 If you inhabited the same living space as someone who was regularly working with asbestos, you were inevitably exposed, too, although indirectly.
 Throughout the last century, asbestos workers – including those at Owens Corning – were not required to change their clothes at the end of the day, which meant they would bring home asbestos dust.
 Because asbestos fibers are microscopic and have a rough texture, they can easily spread throughout the environment and remain there for a long time.
 The asbestos trust fund of Owens Corning also provides compensation to victims of secondary asbestos exposure.
 Our lawyers, who have been assisting people harmed by asbestos exposure since 1990, will help you recover the money you are eligible for if your disease is the result of secondary asbestos exposure.
 For additional information, please feel free to give us a call.